fruitsamples/UICatalog/ReadMe.txt

 UICatalog
 ==========

-This sample is a catalog of all the UI elements found in the iPhone's UIKit framework.
-It is designed to exhibit a large variety of views and controls along with all their varying properties and styles.
+This sample is a catalog exhibiting many views and controls in the UIKit framework, along with their various properties and styles.
 If you need code to create specific UI controls or views, refer to this sample and it should give you a good head start in building your user interface.
 In most cases you can simply copy and paste the code snippets you need.

 Build Requirements
-Mac OS X 10.5.3, Xcode 3.1, iPhone OS 2.0
+Mac OS X 10.5.6 or later, iPhone OS 3.0 SDK

 Runtime Requirements
-Mac OS X 10.5.3, iPhone OS 2.0
+Mac OS X 10.5.6 or later, iPhone OS 3.0 SDK

 Using the Sample
-Build and run the sample using Xcode 3.1.
+Build and run the sample using Xcode 3.1.3.
 To run in the simulator, set the Active SDK to Simulator.
 To run on a device, set the Active SDK to the appropriate Device setting.

 In most areas of this sample, as you see various UI elements, you will see a corresponding explanation as to where you can find the code.
 So for example the Buttons page - the gray button will have "ButtonsViewController.m - createGrayButton".
 This means refer to the ButtonsViewController.m source file and search for the createGrayButton Objective-C method.